+We were invited by City Wonders to try some of their walking and bus tours during my (Jess) first visit to the UK.
 City Wonders is a tour operator that began in 2004 leading small groups on walking tours of Rome, Italy.
-After becoming a major tour operator in Italy, the company has now expanded to include a number of additional cities, including Venice, Milan, Paris, and London.
+After becoming a major tour operator in Italy (they are particularly known for their their Vatican tours), the company expanded to include a number of additional cities, including Venice, Milan, Paris, and London.
 The company focuses on creating high quality tours with knowledgeable guides, delivering tours in only one language on each tour, small group sizes, and excellent customer service.
-If you are in Rome, you may want to check out their Vatican tours as they are currently one of only three companies that is an official Vatican Tour Operator partner and can offer some really interesting special access tours.

 Our Best of London Walking Tour Experience with City Wonders

-Surprisingly, my first visit to London took place only last Spring!
+Surprisingly, my first visit to London took place only in Spring 2015!
 Laurence had grown up in the United Kingdom and lived in London for a couple of years, but for me it was my first time experiencing this famous capital.
 We thought it would be a great idea to do a London walking tour so that I could get my bearings of this large city and see some of the highlights.
-Therefore we were happy to choose this particular walking tour when City Wonders asked to work with us as travel bloggers.
-Now, this Full Day Best of London walking tour is actually a combination saver tour of two separate tours offered by City Wonders: Best of Royal London tour and the Highlights of London Walking Tour with English Afternoon Tea with a two-hour break in between the morning and afternoon sections of the tour with time for lunch on your own.
-From London, we had previously done a London day tour to Bath, Stonehenge, and the Cotswolds with City Wonders which you can read a full review of on Finding the Universe, so we already had a good experience with this tour company.

-Given that our tour was almost 7 hours long over the course of 9 hours, I will spare you all the details and share only our highlights from the tour below:
+Given that our tour was almost 7 hours long over the course of 9 hours, I will spare you all the details and share only our highlights from this tour below:

 Tower of London